-- A summary of departmental teaching (i.e., course) evaluations, if these data lend themselves to such a summary. - class observations by peers, if available - Teaching materials, such as syllabuses - If possible, provide comparative information, i.e. how the ratings compare to those from other similar courses. - 6.
-All recommendations require submission of an updated curriculum vitae for the candidate.
+6. All recommendations require submission of an updated curriculum vitae for the candidate.
 All publications listed therein should be completely cited following standard bibliographic practice, including for each entry the year of publication and, for articles from journals, page numbers.
 Where there are multiple authors of published research, the cv should indicate accepted author order in the discipline.
 In multi-authored work it is advisable that the candidate annotate a select number of their most recent or most important multi-author publications, describing their specific contributions.
 Finally, graduate co-authors should be identified for each publication.
+Please see Brown's curriculum vitae guidelines here.

 7. The candidate's own statement.
 All internal candidates are expected to prepare a brief written statement for inclusion in their dossier in which they reflect upon their professional accomplishments to date in research and teaching and their plans for the future.
-(Not required for external candidates)
+(Not required for external candidates, although if they were submitted as part of the application, they may be included in the dossier)

-8. Annual reviews.
+8. Annual or mid-contract reviews.
 This applies to all regular, untenured Brown faculty under consideration for reappointment or promotion.
-In all these cases, the dossier should include copies of all departmental annual reviews of the candidate that have been prepared since the last appointment, and the candidate's written response(s), if any.
+In all these cases, the dossier should include copies of all departmental annual or mid-contract reviews of the candidate that have been prepared since the last TPAC action, and the candidate's written response(s), if any.
 If, as is sometimes the case, a department has substituted in a particular academic year another sort of review (e.g. for reappointment) for the usual annual review, a copy of the former report should also be included.
-(Not required for external candidates)
+(Not required for internal promotions to full professor or external candidates)

 9. Relevant department correspondence, including a sample of the letter sent to evaluators and all substantive correspondence from the evaluators.
 For example, any messages that discuss the candidate's qualifications or work should be included, as should all declinations to submit a letter.
-It is also helpful to provide a single-page table (template available on the Dean of the Faculty's Tenure and Promotion page) in this section that lists the names, institutions, and responses (accept/decline/no response) of all persons solicited for external letters of recommendation, and also indicates if they were recommended by the candidate or the department.
-(Not required for reappointment or contract renewal).
+It is also requested that departments provide an evaluator chart (template available on the Dean of the Faculty's Tenure and Promotion page) in this section that lists the names, institutions, and responses (accept/decline/no response) of all persons solicited for external letters of recommendation, and also indicates if they were recommended by the candidate or the department.
+(Not required for reappointment).

-10. External letters of evaluation (not required for reappointment or contract renewal).
-For internal promotions from Assistant Professor to Associate Professor, with tenure, a minimum of EIGHT letters from external evaluators are required.
-TPAC requires that the eight letters of recommendation should be from individuals who are not: (i) current or former dissertation or post-doctoral supervisors of the candidate, (ii) frequent or recent research collaborators of the candidate, or (iii) persons who previously provided written evaluations of the candidate at the time of an earlier personnel action at Brown (initial appointment, reappointment, tenure or promotion).
+10. External letters of evaluation (not required for reappointment).
+For internal promotion from Assistant Professor to Associate Professor, with tenure, a minimum of EIGHT letters from external evaluators are required.
+TPAC requires that the eight letters of recommendation should be from individuals who are not: (i) current or former dissertation or post-doctoral supervisors of the candidate, (ii) frequent or recent research collaborators of the candidate, or (iii) persons who previously provided written evaluations of the candidate at the time of appointment.
 Letters from such individuals may be included in the dossier for the information they convey, but only as additions to the minimum of eight letters required from external evaluators.
-Departments that find the foregoing restrictions impractical in a particular case may appeal in writing to TPAC through the appropriate divisional dean requesting an exemption.
-This may be granted, given sufficient convincing argumentation of the case.
-Such an appeal should be made as early as possible so that if it is denied by TPAC, the department can respond without unduly delaying the process overall.

 For internal promotions from Associate Professor to Professor (tenure previously granted) and external appointments to tenure (whether at the rank of Associate Professor or Professor), EIGHT letters are required.
-However, it may be possible to solicit letters from advisers, collaborators, or scholars who have previously written, whether for initial appointment or promotion to Associate Professor, as long as the majority of letters are from new evaluators.
-It is recommended that no fewer than FIVE of these letters be from evaluators who are not close collaborators.
+No fewer than FIVE of these letters should be from evaluators who are not close collaborators.
+The remainder of the letters may be from collaborators or scholars who have previously written letters of evaluation for the candidate.
 Please consult the Dean's office with questions about repeating the use of evaluators.